tifye/react-aseprite/readme.md

 2. Create a pixelated version of an image using the Swatch element
 3. Recreate my palette organizer script using this
+4. Launch via lua script
+5. Migrate to use Hermes engine